Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I: Conversion of non-periodic tiling in the case where the original rhombus is not subdivided into smaller similar rhombuses

-Based on the substitution method shown in the Appendix of \cite{Smith_2023b}, the tiles are switched between the anterior and posterior sides (i.e., the tiles are reversed) at each substitution step.
-For example, if $C_{7}(3)$ corresponding to the cluster of Step 3 is formed by performing a substitution using clusters $C_{7}(2)$ and $C_{6}(2)$ in Figure~\ref{Fig.4-1}, then all \mbox{Tile$(1, 1)$} in $C_{7}(3)$ will be at the posterior side in Figure~\ref{Fig.1-1}.
-However, in the figures presented herein, we did not adopt the notation that indicates the tiles being reversed at each substitution step.
-Instead, we adjusted the figures such that \mbox{Tile$(1, 1)$} in the tilings and clusters were consistently oriented toward the anterior side, as shown in Figure~\ref{Fig.1-1}.
+Based on the substitution method described in the Appendix of \cite{Smith_2024b}, the tiles are switched between the anterior and posterior sides (i.e., the tiles are reversed) at each substitution step.
+For example, if $C_{7}(3)$ corresponding to the cluster in Step 3 is formed by performing a substitution using clusters $C_{7}(2)$ and $C_{6}(2)$ in Figure~\ref{Fig.4-1}, then all \mbox{Tile$(1, 1)$} in $C_{7}(3)$ will be at the posterior side in Figure~\ref{Fig.1-1}.
+However, in the figures presented herein, we did not adopt a notation to indicate that the tiles are reversed at each substitution step.
+Instead, we adjusted the figures so that \mbox{Tile$(1, 1)$} in the tilings and clusters were consistently oriented toward the anterior side shown in Figure~\ref{Fig.1-1}.

-{{ Figure.}}
+{{ Figure}}

-{{ Figure.}}
+{{ Figure}}